National Jewish Youth Culture and Zionist Education in Germany and Palestine between the World Wars

 For the German-Israeli cooperation project funded by the DFG, the BBF archive is providing advice on data management and the securing of sources collected in abour 20 international archives.

-The project's educational-historical investigations focus first on education as a national and social task of the heterogeneous national Jewish youth culture in and after the First World War.
-Furthermore, developments of pedagogical ideas and practices of a multifaceted Zionist educational context are examined, which offered Jewish children and adolescents an education and escape to the then British Mandate territory of Palestine after 1933.
-The research is based on the assumption of the existence, continuity, and dynamics of educationally and pedagogically relevant networks in which several generations of youth-culturally and nationally Jewish-inspired women and men worked together transnationally.
-Guiding criteria of the planned research are therefore intergenerationality, transnationality, and gender.
+In the project, the focus of the educational-historical investigations was first of all on education as a national and social task of the heterogeneous national-Jewish youth culture in and after the First World War.
+Furthermore, developments of pedagogical ideas and practices of a multifaceted Zionist educational context were investigated, which enabled Jewish children and adolescents to receive an education and to emigrate to the then British Mandate territory of Palestine after 1933.
+The research was based on the assumption of the existence, continuity, and dynamics of educationally and pedagogically relevant networks in which several generations of youth-culturally and nationally Jewish-inspired women and men worked together transnationally.

-The research will focus on three significant pedagogical developments in the field of tension between youth movement/reform pedagogy in Germany and the Zionist labor and kibbutz movements in Palestine:
+The research focused on three significant pedagogical developments in the field of tension between youth movement/reform pedagogy in Germany and the Zionist labor and kibbutz movements in Palestine:

 - Siegfried Lehmann's social and reform pedagogically oriented projects in Berlin, in Kowno (Lithuania) and his youth village Ben Schemen in Palestine (1927),

 - the transformation of youth movement ideas of autonomous education and self-realization into Zionist community and work education in and for the kibbutz (Jungjüdischer Wanderbund, Brith Haolim, Givat Brenner) and

 - the educational practices of youth aliyah in Palestinian kibbutzim and the Ben Schemen youth village after 1933 (as a comparative perspective).